 To maintain continuity for participants we will arrange for the same interviewer to conduct all three successive interviews with each participant, where possible.
 We anticipate that most participants will be interviewed face-to-face in their homes or other private place of their choosing, although where participants prefer to be interviewed via another suitable medium (such as the telephone, or via videocall) we will try to accommodate their preferences.
 We will aim to speak with children and young people and parents separately at least for part of the interviews, nevertheless we will accommodate the preferences of those who prefer wholly joint interviews as necessary.
 Interviews will be audio-recorded using digital recorders with encryption facilities, and transcribed by a professional transcription agency.
-The transcription agency will be asked to sign the Trust's Data Processing Agreement stating that they will be processing the data solely for the purpose of transcription, and that they will be uploaded and downloaded by the transcription agency via a military grade 128-bit Transport Layer Security (TLS) encryption for security.
+The transcription agency will be asked to sign the Trust's Data Processing Agreement stating that they will be processing the data solely for the purpose of transcription, and that they will be responsible for any data breaches arising whilst the data is in their care.
+All transcripts will be uploaded and downloaded by the transcription agency via a military grade 128-bit Transport Layer Security (TLS) encryption for security.
 Transcripts will be pseudo anonymised by the research assistants/coordinator and checked for accuracy before analysis.